Shunned, Stunned And Left For Dead.

 After talking with Bonnie about what my uncle had disclosed, Bonnie and I decided to accept my mother back into our lives.
 I was very reluctant, but Bonnie wanted our child to have a relationship with both grandmothers while they were still alive.
 With my father having passed away a decade earlier and Bonnie’s father a chronic severe alcoholic, we knew our soon to be born child would not be having a grandfather in their life.

 My brother himself had also gotten married before shunning me back in ‘87.
-Naturally, unlike me he married a Witness girl.
+Naturally and unlike me he married a Witness girl.
 Tina was from Michigan and they have a son Erik who is my only nephew.
 Erik was born during the three years while I was being shunned.
-With the three of them now living in the Detroit area, it was more than likely that Stephanie would also never get to know her only cousin, aunt or uncle.
+With the three of them now living in the Detroit area, it was highly unlikely that Stephanie would ever have any type of relationship with her only cousin, aunt or uncle.

-Just like my mother prevented her mother from being a doting grandmother to both my brother and me.
-My mother was far from a doting grandmother to her only granddaughter.
-I have no doubt she loved Stephanie, but she just seemed to have a hard time showing any real affection.
-Stephanie loved and respected both her grandmothers equally, but there was no doubt Bonnie’s mother Lorna was her favorite granny.
+Just like my mother had prevented her own mother from being a doting grandmother to both my brother and me, my mother was far from a doting grandmother to her only granddaughter.
+I have no doubt she loved Stephanie, but she just always seemed to have a hard time showing any real affection.
+Stephanie loved and respected both her grandmothers equally, but there was no doubt and understandably Bonnie’s mother Lorna was her favorite granny.

 Maybe now would be a good time for me to start shunning my own mother.